 - Boronda CDP

+- City of Greenfield

+- City of Gonzales

 - King City

 - Moss Landing CDP

 - San Ardo CDP

 - San Lucas CDP

-Note that the cities of Greenfield and Gonzales and the community of Lockwood were not designated as disadvantaged according to 2014 ACS data when RCAC began the outreach effort, and therefore were not included in this effort.
 These places are designated as disadvantaged communities according to 2015 ACS data.
+(The community of Lockwood was also designated as disadvantaged according to 2015 ACS data but was not evaluated as part of this project.)
 See Table 2.2 in Chapter 2 for specific median household income data for CDPs (2013-2015).